 Take Our Poll: Do You Think You Will Be Able To Retire at Age 65?

 Roger Federer Personal Life

-The tennis phenom has been married to his wife Mirka since 2009 and the couple shares four children — twin girls Myla and Charlene and twin boys Leo and Lenny.
-The family of six splits their time among a glass mansion on the shores of Lake Zurich in Switzerland, properties in the Swiss Alps and South Africa, and an apartment in Dubai, where Federer does the bulk of his training.
+Federer has been married to his wife Mirka (a former tennis player herself) since 2009.
+The couple have four children — twin girls Myla and Charlene and twin boys Leo and Lenny.
+The family has a home in Switzerland along the shores of Lake Zurich as well as in Dubai, where they own a penthouse apartment.
+They also have properties in the Swiss Alps and South Africa.

 More From GOBankingRates